hazemuziek/Welcome/README.md

 Living in **Amsterdam** since July 2017 and after working as **iOS developer** for forward-thinking companies I decided to setup my own music homestudio at West of Amsterdam: The **Haze Muziek** studio is a place where I can **record** my **songs** and also develop ideas for **AI**, **bots**, **audio apps** exploring new fields such as **Internet of Things** and **Machine Learning**.
 I have **wide experience** in **software development** for **Apple** devices and during my professional career I have created different **applications** (from **games** to **banking solutions**) and now looking forward to a **Master Degree in Machine Learning**.
 I am slowly planning to upload some of audio experimentation projects here.<br>
-For now, enjoy the links below and contact me for a smart coffee.<br>
+For now, enjoy the links below and contact me for a smart coffee 📩 vitorventurin@gmail.com
-My personal email is vitorventurin@gmail.com

 # Links
 Places where I have been: